 Passer-by rescues boy after SUV skids into Indianapolis pond

-INDIANAPOLIS (AP) — Authorities say a passer-by jumped into an Indianapolis retention pond and rescued a 4-year-old boy after his family's SUV apparently slid on an icy bridge and went into the water.
+INDIANAPOLIS (AP) — Authorities say a passer-by rescued a 4-year-old boy from a retention pond in Indianapolis after his family's SUV apparently slid from an icy bridge into the frigid water.

-The vehicle was one of two that ended up in the pond Monday evening.
+The vehicle was one of two that drove into the pond Monday evening.
 Roads were icy after a wintry Midwest storm .

 Around the same time, a 50-year-old driver ended up in the pond after reportedly hitting ice.
 She swam to safety.